MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 > Note: This list does not preclude the use of other identifiers, as long as appropriate ones are provided.

-### Effect of the causal statement (mandatory)
+### Rule 2: Causal relationship of the causal statement (mandatory)
-The effect corresponds to the regulatory outcome exerted by the source entity upon the target entity.
+The causal relationship corresponds to the regulatory outcome exerted by the source entity upon the target entity.
 In general, it can correspond to an increase or decrease of the target.

 Ontology recommendation:
 * [Molecular Interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2234)
 * [Relation Ontology](https://www.ebi.ac.uk/ols/ontologies/ro/properties?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FRO_0002506).

-### Provenance and evidence type of the causal statement (mandatory)
+### Rule 3: Provenance and evidence type of the causal statement (mandatory)
 The provenance of the causal statement corresponds to the reference to scientific reports and provides data consumers information about the quality of an annotation: In which publication this causal relationship has been found?

 The evidence type corresponds to experiment or any data the causal interaction is based: How was the causal interaction proven and generated?